What’s The Deal With Business Advisory Accounting?

 Business advisory is the final tier of the accounting pyramid.
 Business advisory involves reporting on performance as well as advising on strategic plans, risk assessment, and succession plans.

-In fact, Xero’s 2018 Accounting and Bookkeeping Industry Report found that firms each made an average of £124,600 from advisory services in the period of 2017-2018.
+In fact, Xero’s latest Accounting and Bookkeeping Industry Report found that firms each made an average of £124,600 from advisory services in the period of 2017-2018.
 For larger firms (pacesetting firms with 300+ clients) this number was more than tripled to £382,700.

 The three pillars of the accounting world are being reconfigured – with some bearing more weight than others.
 Business advisory is slowly becoming the strongest option when it comes to the services offered by accounting firms.